dmbarbour/awelon/AboutRDP.md

 Different resources - sometimes even different collections-processing or numerical behaviors - can result in a very heterogeneous computation environment.
 To help with this challenge, Awelon provides rich metaprogramming, e.g. the type system can track which partitions are in use, and developers can automate some in-the-large computations to find appropriate implementations.

-*NOTE:* Partitions are useful for security, e.g. some kinds of partitions might represent sandboxes with no [ambient authority](http://en.wikipedia.org/wiki/Ambient_authority), for which the only escape is explicit capabilities obtained from another partition.

 ### Behaviors